substrate-developer-hub/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/create-kitties.md

 Configuring a struct is useful in order to pre-define a value in our struct.
 For example, if we want to set a value according to what another function returns.
 In our case we have a similar situation where we need to configure our Kitty struct in such a way that sets `Gender` according to a Kitty's DNA.
-We'll only be using this function when we're creating Kitties but let's first learn how to write it and get it out of the way.
+We'll only be using this function when we get to creating Kitties but let's first learn how to write it and get it out of the way.

 When you're implementing the configuration trait for a struct inside a FRAME pallet, you're doing the